medusajs/medusa/docs/content/advanced/backend/payment/how-to-create-payment-provider.md

 ---
-description: 'Learn how to create a payment provider in the Medusa server.
+description: 'Learn how to create a payment provider in the Medusa backend.
 This guide explains the different methods available in a fulfillment provider.'
 addHowToData: true
 ---

 # How to Create a Payment Provider

-In this document, you’ll learn how to add a Payment Provider to your Medusa server.
+In this document, you’ll learn how to add a Payment Provider to your Medusa backend.
 If you’re unfamiliar with the Payment architecture in Medusa, make sure to check out the [overview](./overview.md) first.

 ## Overview